Equaldex: About

 Equaldex is a collaborative knowledge base for the LGBTQ movements.

 The website's planning and development began in December of 2009.
 After 5 years of work, the Equaldex index went public on February 25, 2014.

 The site currently has 8 moderators: danlev, beeurd, Notdog1996, Samanthos, Ratabzoo, qcksws, Aleksander, and Unknownmiles.

+Criticism

+One of the primary criticisms of Equaldex is that many of the data entries are not properly sourced or cited, making it difficult to verify the accuracy of the information.
+In Equaldex, inaccurate, incomplete, or biased information is often posted without proper fact-checking.
+Without clear references or links to credible sources, people may be misled by incorrect data.
+Users may inadvertently introduce errors or intentional misinformation, which could skew the data.
+For example, a claim that a certain country legalized same-sex marriage might be reported prematurely or inaccurately, causing disinformation among public.